HMO Licensing Changes

 - The imposition of a civil penalty of up to £30,000

-You can find more information and apply for a Mandatory HMO Licence here.
+You can find more information and an application form on the Apply for a HMO licence page.